budostylz/Office365-Development/README.md

-I spoke to a very professional service desk member, and we have troubleshooted all steps to solve the problem of me not able to connect to the domain after inputting my PIN.
-We turned off the hotspot and removed the battery to power back up, We reboot the WINDAR machine to see if I can login to my profile.
-These all failed and receiving not able to connect domain error after entering my PIN number.
-We were able to connect to the inner vpn but for some reason when I enter my Pin number, Im receiving a cannot connect to domain error message.
-Please advise.
+I spoke with a very professional service desk representative, and we went through all the recommended troubleshooting steps to resolve the issue preventing me from connecting to the domain after entering my PIN.

+We disabled the hotspot, removed and reinserted the battery to perform a full power cycle, and rebooted the WINDAR machine to attempt login to my profile.
+Unfortunately, none of these steps resolved the issue.

+Although we successfully connected to the inner VPN, I continue to receive a "Cannot connect to domain" error immediately after entering my PIN.

+I would appreciate further guidance on how to proceed.